 Lord Triesman’s essay, originally printed in the Jordan Times and reprinted with permission here at Good News Network, reminded Westerners that the rich scientific tradition in Muslim countries, with advances in medicine and mathematics—and countless other civilizing influences—“triggered the Renaissance and allowed Europe to slowly emerge from the Dark Ages.”
 (2006)

 Also, on this day in 1987, Whitney Houston became the first woman in US history to enter the album chart at #1 with ‘Whitney’.
-She is the only artist ever to chart seven consecutive #1 songs on Billboard’s Top 100 chart, and also became the first woman to top the singles chart with four consecutive releases, when ‘I Wanna Dance With Somebody’ hit No.1.
+She is the only artist ever to chart seven consecutive #1 songs on Billboard’s Top 100, and also became the first woman to top the singles chart with four consecutive releases, when ‘I Wanna Dance With Somebody’ hit No.1.

 Houston was also an actor, and her first role was starring in The Bodyguard (1992).
 The film’s original soundtrack won the 1994 Grammy Award for Album of the Year.
 Its lead single, “I Will Always Love You“, won the Grammy Award for Record of the Year and became the best-selling single by a woman in music history.
-In 2009, Guinness World Records cited the New Jersey native who died at age 48 of drug use as the most awarded female act of all-time.
+In 2009, Guinness World Records cited the New Jersey native who died at age 48 of drug use as the most awarded female act of all time.

 Helen_Keller-profile-portrait-640